 At Inclusive Play our vision is to design, develop and manufacture quality products that enable children – no matter what their ability – to play together.

 We are often asked what inclusion means, our answer?
-It means everyone regardless of background, age, gender, ability and so on; everyone should have the same opportunities in life to explore and achieve.
-Although our main focus at Inclusive Play is around special needs and disabilities (as we recognise that this is a group most marginalised in playground design) we aspire to create products that will intrigue everyone.
+It means everyone regardless of background, age, gender, and ability should have the same opportunities in life to explore and achieve.
+Although our main focus at Inclusive Play is around special needs and disabilities (as we recognise that this is a group most marginalised in playground design) we aspire to create products that will excite everyone.